 Other special circumstances:

-• You are charged with an offence.
-A judge can order that you be examined by a psychiatrist.
+• An individual being charged with an offence; a judge can order that the individual be examined by a psychiatrist.

-• You have been held under the Criminal Code, and you have to be examined.
+• An individual being held under the Criminal Code, and the individual has to be examined.

-• You are under a Community Treatment Order and have not lived up to its terms.
-Your doctor says you must be examined.
+• An individual under a Community Treatment Order and has not complied with its terms.
+A physician says the individual who has not complied with the Community Treatment Order must be examined.

 The examination must be done promptly.